flak3dd/deepfake_livecam/backend/APPLE_SILICON_SETUP.md

 ### Metal Performance Shaders (MPS)

-The backend automatically detects Apple Silicon and uses MPS when available:
+The backend automatically detects Apple Silicon and optimizes accordingly:

 - **Automatic Detection**: On startup, the backend checks for MPS availability
-- **CoreML Execution**: ONNX models use CoreML for hardware acceleration
+- **CPU Execution for ONNX**: InsightFace Buffalo_l models use CPU execution (CoreML not fully compatible)
+- **MPS for PyTorch**: GFPGAN and face restoration use MPS acceleration
 - **Memory Management**: Efficient memory handling with `torch.mps.empty_cache()`

+**Note**: While Apple Silicon is detected, InsightFace models (buffalo_l, inswapper_128) currently run on CPU for maximum compatibility.
+The Buffalo_l models are optimized for CPU/CUDA and may not work reliably with CoreML execution providers.

 ### Optimization Modes